crahal/lit_reviewer/README.md

 ## Whats this stuff about flags?

 * Check whether a paper mentions a specific search term: useful if combining different boolean terms!
-* Easily check whether the paper features in a specific API return (we drop duplicates based on DOI\titled)
+* Easily check whether the paper features in a specific API return (we drop duplicates based on DOI\title)

 ## Pre-reqs